-Delaware courts have consistently held that the "credible basis" standard is intended to prevent stockholders from engaging in an "indiscriminate" fishing expedition.
+Delaware courts consistently have held that the "credible basis" standard is intended to prevent stockholders from engaging in an "indiscriminate" fishing expedition.
 Accordingly, a generalized statement of possible mismanagement, without more, will not justify production.
 Rather, a stockholder must provide some evidence of possible mismanagement.
-Mere disagreement with a business decision, in the absence of evidence from which the court may infer a possible breach of fiduciary duty, does not satisfy the credible basis standard.
-Seinfeld v.
-Verizon Commc'ns, Inc., 909 A.2d 117, 123, 125 (Del.
-2006).
-Several recent Delaware court decisions indicate that the courts will carefully examine the "credible basis" standard when a stockholder seeks the production of books and records for investigating mismanagement.
+Mere disagreement with a business decision, in the absence of evidence from which the court may infer a possible breach of fiduciary duty, does not satisfy the credible basis standard.1 Several recent decisions indicate that the courts will examine carefully the "credible basis" standard when a stockholder seeks the production of books and records for investigating mismanagement.